quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 - Starting a connection up quickly without inducing excess queue is important for latency reduction, for both short and long flows.
-The sender often needs frequent acknowledgments during this phase; see slow start and hystart.
+The sender often needs more frequent acknowledgments during this phase.

 - Congestion controllers that are purely window based and strictly adherent to packet conservation, such as the one defined in {{QUIC-RECOVERY}}, rely on